Idris Goodwin

-Idris Goodwin is an American, rapper, essayist, and poet.
+Idris Goodwin is an American playwright, rapper, essayist, and poet.
 In July 2022, Idris Goodwin became the third Artistic Director of Seattle Children's Theatre.

 Early life

 Idris Goodwin was born in Detroit, Michigan.
 He earned a Bachelor of Arts in Film, Video, and Screenwriting at Columbia College Chicago.
 Goodwin received his Master of Fine Arts in Creative Writing at the School of the Art Institute of Chicago.
 He did graduate work at the University of Iowa Playwrights Workshop.

 Career

 The first play Goodwin ever wrote was titled Braising in 2001, and was performed in the back of a coffee shop.
 Goodwin recalls that the play was "thrown together and done on a budget… and miraculously we got a great review."